Skip to Main Content Jump to Main Content

 According to PFBC Recruitment, Retention, Reactivation (R3) Specialist Carl Richardson, “Young anglers that come from families that fish are much more likely to continue fishing as adults than those from non-fishing families.”
 For many PFBC officials and local anglers alike, programs like this are crucial to ensuring a healthy future for trout fishing in Pennsylvania.

-The event takes place one week prior to the state’s official opening day of trout season on Saturday, April 5.
 This offers participants a stress-free environment absent of competition from more seasoned adult anglers.
 Richardson notes the contrast between Mentored Youth Day and the more serious Opening Day.
-“The atmosphere is more family friendly, lower key, and focused more on fun than on filling coolers.”
+“The atmosphere is more family friendly, low key, and focused more on fun than on filling coolers.”

 A young man poses alongside a stream in the forest with a brook trout he just caught.